 Ponds sometimes develop puzzling conditions.
 Muddy water, surface films, foam and slimes may develop seemingly without cause, but these conditions are the result of physical, biological, or chemical factors or some combination of these factors.
 This page discusses some of these conditions and the factors that cause them to develop in stormwater ponds.

 Several factors cause stormwater ponds to become muddy.
 The most common factor is erosion of soils either from runoff of exposed soils in the community or from unstable pond banks that are scoured by wave energy.
 It is to be expected that while a development is still under construction, its ponds are likely to be muddy.
 Also, ponds that do not have a vegetated border are likely to be muddy, especially after windstorms.
 The other most common cause of muddy water in stormwater ponds is biological, the result of fish, turtles, or waterfowl.
-Common carp (not triploid grass carp) are a significant threat to water clarity because they stir bottom sediments as they feed.
+Common carp (not triploid grass carp) cause muddy water because they stir bottom sediments as they feed.
 Sometimes the spawning of bass causes muddy water in early spring (March-April) as they bed.
 Likewise, bedding of bream may result in muddy water during the summer months.
 Ducks, and to a lesser degree geese, also muddy pond water as they sift through sediments for invertebrates and uproot submerged vegetation.
-Ponds with more than two ducks per acre are more likely to develop muddy water.
-Rapid changes in water chemistry, though not the most common cause, may result in muddy water.
+Ponds with more than two ducks per acre are more likely to develop muddy water conditions.
+Rapid changes in water chemistry may result in muddy water or rapid changes in water color as sediments become resuspended.
 Ponds may become muddy with a rapid change in pH, which may occur as a result of a pollutant that has washed into the pond or the rapid development of an algal bloom.
 Turbidity and muddy water also may coincide with a turnover event as the rapid mixing of water resuspends sediment.
 In ponds that are supplemented with well water, turbidity may result from a change in the water source.

 How can muddy water be cleared?

 Muddy water in stormwater ponds is usually a temporary condition.
-Once contruction is complete, grass and vegetation prevents erosion on the lots and along the pond banks, and stormwater ponds usually clear.
+Once construction is complete, grass and vegetation prevents erosion on the lots and along the pond banks, and stormwater ponds usually clear.
 At certain times of the year, they may develop muddy water, but the condition usually is short-lived because sediments either settle out or are flushed from the system during the next storm.
-Eliminating waterfowl is important with ponds that have large populations of ducks.
-(See section on Controlling Waterfowl) Stabilizing the banks with vegetation also is very important for preventing muddy water.
+Eliminating waterfowl is important with ponds that have large populations of ducks or geese (see section on Controlling Waterfowl).
+Stabilizing the banks with vegetation also is very important for preventing muddy water (see section on Shoreline Vegetation).
 If a pond remains muddy long after construction is complete, the community may need to consult with an engineering firm about a filtration system to remove suspended sediment or an additive that will flocculate clay particles out of the water.
 Homeowners or HOA members should not apply any additives to stormwater ponds without consulting the local municipality and the site engineer.
-It is not recommended to add straw or hay to stormwater ponds to remove suspended sediment because the loose straw can clog the outlet and decay of the straw material can cause water quality problems.
+It is not recommended to add straw or hay to stormwater ponds to remove suspended sediment because the loose straw can clog the outlet and decay of the straw material can cause other water quality problems and increased sedimentation.

 Surface Films and Sheens